Patsho Range

-The Patsho range consists of numerous villages in the western part of Noklak district Nagaland, India.
+The Patsho range or Patsho shingtap consists of numerous villages in the western part of Noklak district Nagaland, India.
 It is endowed with distinct culture and abundance of natural resources inherited by the people of Khiamniungan.

 Culture

 Language

 People of this range speaks pure Patsho Khiamniungan overarchingly introduced the language based on oral tradition to written script.

 Festivals

 Tsoukum, Khautsausie and Miu are the important festivals celebrated annually that involves significant culinary items and folk dances.

 Folk dances

 The folk dances of these villages are identical and they are performed to fulfill bravery and determination.